Enlarged pores are more common than you may think. They affect both men and women of all ages.

 Exfoliation is the removal of dead skin cells from the upper skin layer.
 Exfoliation brightens skin as well as leaves you with a smoother texture.

 If you are routinely removing the dead skin cells that clog your pores, your pores won’t stretch out and look larger.

 There are two types of exfoliants:

 - Physical Exfoliators: This is a cleanser that has tiny scrubbing particles that you can feel with your hands.
 Usually labeled as face scrubs, these granule-filled formulas help to buff and slough all the dead skin cells off of the surface of your face.
-Some common physical exfoliation ingredients include: salt, sugar, nuts and baking soda.
-However, facial scrubs may be too harsh for your skin if you have acne or sensitive skin.
-We recommend: Surface Improvement.

 - Chemical Exfoliators: Chemical exfoliants have two subcategories, AHAs and BHAs:

 Alpha Hydroxy Acids are mostly derived from natural ingredients, glycolic acid from sugar cane, lactic acid from milk, malic acid from apples, citric acid from citrus and tartaric acid from grapes.
 These acids are water soluble and capable of enhancing our skin’s natural moisture levels, decreasing the look of wrinkles and fine lines, smoothing rough skin texture and improving dull, uneven skin tone.
 Beta Hydroxy Acids usually refer to salicylic acid.
 BHAs are similar to AHAs but work more deeply within our skin, inside the lining of our pores.
 They are also oil soluble, meaning they are ideal for oily skin.
 They are also a great ingredient for calming red skin, even those who have rosacea.